 Both the thesis and applied options provide students with a strong core of theory, research methods and social statistics courses.
 The thesis option prepares students for further academic research, while the applied option equips students with research skills they can use to survey clients, assess programs and carry out evidence-based work.
 Students are encouraged to discuss the options with sociology faculty members, who offer a wide spectrum of expertise and are dedicated mentors.

 All students must complete a minimum of 36 semester hours, as approved, with an overall GPA of 3.0 or above.

-Students interested in applying to the VCU Sociology M.S. program should follow the instructions on the VCU Graduate Admissions website.
-Prospective online applied option students should indicate their interest in that option on the application form if an opportunity to do so is available and in their essay/personal statement.
+Ready to apply to the sociology master’s program?
+Follow the instructions on the VCU Graduate Admissions website.
+Applicants interested in enrolling in the applied option’s online courses should indicate that on the application form and in their essay/personal statement.